Nerf Accuracy: What Is the Most Accurate Nerf Gun?

 To figure out which Nerf gun can be labeled as the most accurate, we decided to research the market, interview some of the most hard-core Nerf gurus, read all the reviews and watch all the videos.
 We must point out that when we say accuracy, we mainly look for consistency.
 If your Nerf gun shoots consistently in a certain way (for example, with an arch) then you can develop accuracy based on that consistency.

-It would be easy to simply list all Accustrike blasters here, but that would be unfair towards some of the older blasters that deliver respectable accuracy results.
+It would be easy to simply list all Accustrike or RIVAL blasters here, but that would be unfair towards some of the older blasters that deliver respectable accuracy testing results.
 In addition, Accustrike darts are backwards compatible with blasters that can fire Elite darts.

-So, based on all information we gathered, we have come up with the following list of 5 Nerf guns that seem to be the most accurate Nerf guns ever made.
+So, based on all information we have gathered, we have come up with the following list of 6 Nerf guns that seem to be the most accurate Nerf guns ever made.

 2. Nerf Accustrike Alphahawk